Centralization vs. Decentralization

 Published by Neil Thanedar

-Neil Thanedar is an entrepreneur, investor, scientist, altruist, and author.
-He is the founder & GP of Utopic, a pre-seed biotech VC fund investing in the future of science.
-He is also the founder & chairman of Air to All, a 501(c)3 nonprofit medical device startup, and Labdoor, a consumer watchdog with $7M+ in funding and 20M+ users.
-He previously co-founded Avomeen Analytical Services, a product development and testing lab acquired for $30M+ in 2016.
-He has also served as Executive Director of The Detroit Partnership and Senior Advisor to his father Shri Thanedar in his campaigns for Governor, State Representative, and US Congress in Michigan.
+Neil Thanedar is an entrepreneur, investor, scientist, author, and political advisor.
+He is currently the founder & chairman of Labdoor (YC W15), the independent worldwide alternative to the FDA, and Air to All, a 501(c)3 nonprofit medical device startup.
+He previously co-founded Avomeen, a product development and testing lab acquired for $30M+ in 2016.
+Neil has also served as Executive Director of The Detroit Partnership and Senior Advisor to his father Shri Thanedar in his campaigns for Governor, State Representative, and US Congress in Michigan.